-- Holly Beech is the assistant editor of the Idaho Press.
+- Holly Beech is the managing editor of the Idaho Press.
 She started with the paper in 2011 out of college, covering business before helping launch the Meridian Press weekly paper.
 Holly graduated from Northwest Nazarene University, where she studied journalism and Spanish.
 She loves most anything outdoors (Boise foothills are the best) and traveling.

 - Jeanne Huff is a journalist, writer and poet.
 She has written business, technology and, most recently, feature stories and has done stints at Idaho Statesman and Idaho Business Review before coming on board at the Idaho Press.
 She loves to hear about people, places and things in the Treasure Valley and can't wait to see what happens next.